-In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions, although not all forward-looking statements contain these identifying words.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "prodict," "potential" or "continue" or the negative of these terms or other similar expressions, although not all forward-looking statements contain these identifying words.
 These forward-looking statements speak only as of the date of this Quarterly Report and are subject to a number of risks, uncertainties and assumptions, including those described under the sections in this Quarterly Report entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 These forward-looking statements include, but are not limited to, statements about the following:

-- our expectation that, for the foreseeable future, a significant portion of our revenues will be derived from sales of the iFuse Implant System, or iFuse; - our ability to expand our sales and marketing capabilities to increase demand for iFuse, expand geographically, and obtain favorable coverage and reimbursement determinations from third-party payors; - our estimates of our market opportunity; - · developments or disputes concerning our intellectual property or other proprietary rights; - competition in the markets we serve; - our expectations of the reliability and performance of iFuse; - our expectations of the benefits to patients, providers, and payors of iFuse; - our reliance on a limited number of suppliers, including sole source suppliers, which may impact the availability of replacement instruments and materials; - the factors we believe drive demand for iFuse and our ability to sustain or increase such demand; - our ability to develop additional revenue opportunities, including new indications for use and new devices; - our expectations regarding the benefits of the scope of protection we establish and maintain for intellectual property rights covering iFuse and any other device we may develop; - our estimates regarding our costs and risks associated with our international operations and international expansion; - our expectations regarding our ability to retain and recruit key personnel and expand our sales force; - our expectations regarding acquisitions and strategic operations; - our ability to fund our working capital requirements; - our compliance with, and the cost of, federal, state, and foreign regulatory requirements; - the factors that may impact our financial results; and anticipated trends and challenges in our business and the markets in which we operate.
+- · our expectation that a significant portion of our revenues will be derived from sales of the iFuse Implant System, or iFuse; - · our ability to develop additional revenue opportunities, including new indications for use and new devices; - · our ability to expand our sales team to increase demand for our products and expand geographically; - our ability to identify, train, and retain surgeons to perform procedures using our products; - our ability to obtain favorable coverage and reimbursement determinations from third-party payors; - our estimates of our market opportunity; - · our expectations regarding the scope of protection from intellectual property rights covering our products; - · developments or disputes concerning our intellectual property or other proprietary rights; - · timing of and results from clinical and other trials; - · marketing authorization from the FDA; - · timing of regulatory filings and feedback; - · competition in the markets we serve; - our expectations of the reliability and performance of our product; - · our expectations of the benefits to patients, providers, and payors of our products; - our reliance on a limited number of suppliers which may impact the availability of instruments and materials; - our ability to drive demand for our products and sustain or increase such demand; - · our estimates regarding our costs and risks associated with our international operations and expansion; - our expectations regarding our ability to retain and recruit key personnel and expand our sales force; - · our expectations regarding acquisitions and strategic operations; - · our ability to fund our working capital requirements; - · our compliance with, and the cost of, federal, state, and foreign regulatory requirements; - · the factors that may impact our financial results; and - · anticipated trends and challenges in our business and the markets in which we operate.